AlwaysExtreme/Security-Portfolio/_posts/2019-02-25-Sprint-4-Retrospective.md

 ## Monday
   - Ruben presented the concepts of Reverse Engineering to us,
-  - I was successfully able to complete the first two challeneges as seen here: [Reverse Engineering Challenge](https://github.com/AlwaysExtreme/root9b/blob/master/screenshots/ReverseEngineeringChallenge%20-%20Solution.pdf)
+  - I was successfully able to complete the first two challenges as seen here: [Reverse Engineering Challenge](https://github.com/AlwaysExtreme/root9b/blob/master/screenshots/ReverseEngineeringChallenge%20-%20Solution.pdf)
   - Spent a few hours tonight doing further modifications to my website to get it loading faster.

 ## Tuesday